-Currently delinquency rates are slightly above the system and historical average.
-Loan delinquency greater than 90 days is 2.24%, down from the previous year end of 2.60%.
+Currently delinquency rates remain slightly above the system and historical average.
+However, loan delinquency greater than 90 days of 2.24% is also trending down from the previous year end of 2.60%.
 DDCU's policy maximum limit is 3.00%.
 Delinquency levels and trends are regularly monitored by management and reported to the Board.